 Honorable Mention: Energi (NRG)

 “We were researching Energi back in mid-2018.
 The self-funding treasury model is attractive as it allows Energi to accumulate the resources needed to expand the network.
-Additionally, in terms of staking, Energi gives powerful incentives.” – Sam Monac, Head of Research, Token Metrics
+Additionally, in terms of staking, Energi gives powerful incentives.” – Sam Monac, Chief Operating Officer, Token Metrics

 After missing out on a spot in the top 3 staking projects, Energi earned a spot as an honorable mention by garnering a significant number of votes.
 Launched in the bear market of 2018, Energi was entirely self-funded by founder Tommy World Power.

 Tommy created Energi based on his belief in creating a better, more sustainable cryptocurrency that had the potential for mass adoption.
 The project has gained more traction recently, and what once was a small project has now grown to have over 60 team members and 225,000 community members.

 Energi describes itself as a next-generation Proof-of-Stake cryptocurrency that features decentralized governance, masternodes, and a treasury that funds a team of professionals.
 The project also claims that they have the most robust treasury system and a significant driver for growth.

 The project recently released Energi 3.0, which rebuilt the network to be a smart-contract platform adapted from Ethereum.
 This release was a massive update to the project as it enables virtually all of Ethereum’s capabilities while incorporating Energi’s treasury, masternodes, and governance systems.